zonemaster/zonemaster/docs/public/configuration/global-cache.md

 To enable global caching, additional software has to be installed and custom profile has to be created, where global caching is enabled.

-Since it is an experimental feature, its interface might change in upcoming release.

 ## Prerequisites